irudnyts/irudnyts.github.io/_posts/2017-03-23-Consciously-installing-and-loading-R-packages.md

 ---
 layout: post
-title: Consciously installing and loading R packages
+title: Consciously&#58; installing and loading R packages
 ---

 One reason of R popularity is an ocean of packages.
 Even though it is pretty straightforward to manage packages, there are a couple of tricks, do’s and don’ts, and other things which require a care.